mfwolffe/wulFTP/devlog.md

 * Historically, I default to `asdf`+ `venv` for version management/env isolation
 * pinned PyQt6 version to be <6.6 to avoid future breaks

+* I've used this opportunity to try to learn some usees of decorators.
+  * Here I am using it as a safety net, *not* error flow control.
+  * iiuc this is idiomatic

 ### pitfalls
 * clearly, there's potential for really subtle races here.
 I'll be adding graceful exits as I have time